MrMimic/data-scientist-roadmap/01_Fundamentals/README.md

 ## 9_ Sharding

+*Sharding* is **horizontal(row wise) database partitioning** as opposed to **vertical(column wise) partitioning** which is *Normalization*

+Why use Sharding?

+1. Database systems with large data sets or high throughput applications can challenge the capacity of a single server.
+2. Two methods to address the growth : Vertical Scaling and Horizontal Scaling
+3. Vertical Scaling

+    * Involves increasing the capacity of a single server
+    * But due to technological and economical restrictions, a single machine may not be sufficient for the given workload.

+4. Horizontal Scaling
+    * Involves dividing the dataset and load over multiple servers, adding additional servers to increase capacity as required
+    * While the overall speed or capacity of a single machine may not be high, each machine handles a subset of the overall workload, potentially providing better efficiency than a single high-speed high-capacity server.
+    * Idea is to use concepts of Distributed systems to achieve scale
+    * But it comes with same tradeoffs of increased complexity that comes hand in hand with distributed systems.
+    * Many Database systems provide Horizontal scaling via Sharding the datasets.

 ## 10_ OLAP

 Online analytical processing, or OLAP, is an approach to answering multi-dimensional analytical (MDA) queries swiftly in computing.